• Skip to primary navigation

 Next, rub the pork with a thick layer of the dry rub, making sure to coat all sides and edges.

-Make sure the grill is holding 225, that the hopper is full of pellets and everything is ready to go before placing the shoulder on the grill.
+Make sure the grill is holding 225 degrees F, that the hopper is full of pellets and everything is ready to go before placing the shoulder on the grill.

 We have been testing and loving the new charcoal pellets from Cowboy, made with all-natural charcoal and hickory wood for a deeper char-grilled flavor from the pellet smoker.

-Let the butt smoke for 4 hours, checking the temperature on the pellet smoker from time to time to make sure it is holding 225.
-Check the temperature and if it has reached 150, decide if you want to wrap the pork or continue to cook without a wrap.
+Let the butt smoke for 4 hours, checking the temperature on the pellet smoker from time to time to make sure it is holding 225F.
+Check the temperature of the pork butt with a meat thermometer and if it has reached 150, decide if you want to wrap the pork or continue to cook without a wrap.

 If wrapping, wrap the pork with a little of the mop liquid and return to the grill.

-At around hours 6 to 8, when the pork has reached 170, spritz or brush the pork with the mop every half hour until the pork has reached an internal temperature of 195 to 205F.
+At around hours 6 to 8, when the pork has reached 170 F, spray or brush the pork with the mop every half hour.
+Cook until the meat is tender and the internal temperature reaches 195 to 205F.

-Remove the pork, wrap it (or leave it in the wrap) and let it cool 20 to 30 minutes before pulling the meat.
+Remove the pork, tent with aluminum foil (or leave it in the wrap), and let it cool 20 to 30 minutes before pulling the meat.

 How to store leftovers